Keep more of what you earn

 Keep more of what you earnTax-adjusted income may make municipal bonds attractive in today’s market.

 The value proposition for municipal bonds appears notably more attractive when considering the taxable-equivalent yield.
-For example, at the top US federal income tax bracket 40.8%, a 30-year AA-rated New York municipal bond’s taxable-equivalent yield is 6.67%, but at the 22% tax bracket (not shown in the chart), that taxable-equivalent yield would still be an attractive 5.06%.
+For example, at the top tax bracket, a 30-year AA-rated New York municipal bond’s taxable-equivalent yield is 6.52%, but at the 22% tax bracket (not shown in the chart), that taxable-equivalent yield would still be an attractive 4.95%.

-Taxable-equivalent yield on a municipal bond versus taxable alternatives for top US federal income tax bracket
+Taxable-equivalent yield on a municipal bond versus taxable alternatives for top US income tax bracket

 What this means for investors

-Year to date, municipal bond yields have risen more and their AAA-rated yield curve has steepened more than that of Treasurys.
-Given this environment, we think municipal bonds, appear more attractive versus other fixed income options, even before applying the tax benefits.
+Municipal bond yields remain at elevated levels after the most recent Fed rate hike in May 2023.
+Given this environment, we think municipal bonds appear more attractive versus other fixed income options, even before applying the tax benefits.

 Exploring investment opportunities in municipal bonds may make sense for today’s income investors, not just those in the highest tax brackets.